“The world will be saved by the western woman.”

 These words were spoken at the Vancouver Peace Summit in 2009 by the Dalai Lama.
 The western woman certainly has a good shot at bringing about a peaceful coexistence on planet crazy, but it seems slow going until . . . until you look at all the work being done that is not necessarily given a lot of public attention.

 The majority of the problems brought upon cultures of the world are being instigated by a patriarchal source.
 I’m not saying that powerful women are not playing a part in letting the problems persist, but women are not the most influential voices in the room.
 We make our difference on the world stage in a quieter, yet on-going and maddeningly persistent way.
-We are not looking to be rescued like a stranded motorist on the side of the highway waiting for a towing service.
+We are not looking to be rescued like a stranded motorist on the side of the highway waiting for a tow service Dayton OH to come along.

 In the US we are posturing to elect our first woman President.
 Many US citizens will vote for Hillary Rodham Clinton on the sole basis that she is a woman.
 I’m not sure that’s wise, but it is a statement that more people want to see women in power.
 Personally, I don’t think she is the right woman for the job, but someday I am looking forward to a woman heading up the most powerful nation in the world.
 At any rate, Clinton has broken the glass ceiling by getting her Party’s nomination and the recognition that as women, we have come a long way, baby.